 This name spiked in the middle of the twentieth century, putting it solidly in dad – and grandpa – name territory right about now.
-But with impeccable Scottish roots and a bright sound, just give it another forty years and it should be ready for revival.
+But with impeccable Scottish roots and a bright sound, just give it another forty years and it could be ready for revival.

 As in Ben.
 And Shacklebolt.
-The first is a celebrated, Oscar-winning actor; the second, a heroine from the Harry Potter world.
+The first is a celebrated, Oscar-winning actor; the second, a hero from the Harry Potter world.
 The name surged in use following Shacklebolt’s first on-screen appearance in 2007, but it fits right in with so many King names we loved for our sons.

 Khari means king-like in Swahili.
 And while it looks a lot like the feminine Carrie, it also feels distinctive and masculine.

 A tailored surname name with unclear roots, Keaton will make fans of 80s television think of one thing: Family Ties.
 The sitcom launched Michael J. Fox’s career.